Deliver a Personalized Experience to Every Gmail Recipient

 AMP for Email helps companies optimize their emails with interactive elements that deliver a unique and engaging user experience.
 If you’re interested in using AMP marketing in your email strategy, it’s essential to know the functions, benefits, limitations, and stipulations regarding AMP emails.

-AMP stands for “Accelerated Mobile Pages,” initially launched by Google in 2016 as an open-sourced library to help publishers load pages/sites more quickly in mobile.
+AMP stands for “Accelerated Mobile Pages,” initially launched by Google in 2016 as an open-sourced library to help publishers load pages or sites more quickly in mobile.
 It’s had a huge impact on SEO and now it’s ready for email.
-AMP for Email is the ability to combine dynamic, real-time, up-to-date content and interactivity into a personalized individual experience for every Gmail recipient inside their inbox.
+AMP for Email is the ability to combine dynamic, real-time, up-to-date content, and interactivity into a personalized individual experience for every Gmail recipient inside their inbox.

 For marketers, it means that users complete actions directly in the email rather than going off to a landing page, such as RSVPing to an event, taking a survey, verifying their email address, browsing an online catalog of your products, and more.

 In an earlier blog post, we gave a list of suggestions of how AMP for Email could best be used, however, here are some real-life examples and quotes from some of our customers who were part of the Google AMP beta program.

 With Booking.com, recipients can filter between domestic and international travel destinations.

 With Pinterest, recipients can search for top board suggestions and add new pins to their boards, all within the inbox!

 Our other customers are currently experimenting with incorporating AMP into their email campaigns.

 “We’re super excited to see how AMP transforms the email space and are looking forward to adding our product to the mix soon” – Makena, Product Manager, Zillow

 What to Look Out for When Using AMP for Email?